ADVERTISING

 - the examination of innovative fee models (“pay as you throw”),

-- and the promotion of reusable offers.
+- as well as the promotion of reusable products.

 “We need less bureaucracy, not more – and certainly not isolated solutions that weaken our local economy,” Beißwenger concluded.